 Please note that Tampere University’s official transcript of records does not include the dates of your study period at the University!

 - Contact information and opening hours: International Office, international mobility coordinators

 Before leaving Tampere University, please check with the Student Affairs Office that your student data contains your Finnish personal identity code.
 Tampere University is obliged to collect the code for administrative purposes.

-How to submit my Finnish personal identity code to Student Affairs Office?
+How to submit my Finnish personal identity code to the Student Affairs Office?

-- The easiest and safest way is to visit the office during opening hours and present your Finnish personal identity code with an official document
+- The easiest and safest way is to visit the office during the opening hours and present your Finnish personal identity code displayed in an official document

 - An official document is the document you have received from the Finnish Population Information System / Local Register Office or your Finnish residence permit card which contains the code